magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-42645-admin-cannot-refund-reward-points-if-the-store-credit-functionality-is-disabled.md

 1. Use the reward points in the payment section and place the order.
 1. Open the order in the admin and invoice the order.
 1. Click on the **Credit Memo** link to create a new credit memo.
-1. Tick the Refund Reward Points at the bottom and click the **Refund Offline**.
+1. Tick the Refund Reward Points option at the bottom and click the **Refund Offline**.

 <ins>Expected results</ins>: